jonnonz1/nz-statute-book/acts/public/2004/maori-commercial-aquaculture-claims-settlement-act-2004.md

   (a) a regional coastal plan is changed; and
   (b) the change has the effect of reducing space available in the coastal marine area for aquaculture activities; and (c) the effect of the reduction in relation to settlement assets of an iwi aquaculture organisation in a region is disproportionately greater than the overall reduction of space in the region for aquaculture activities.
-(2) If this section applies, the iwi aquaculture organisation may apply to the Minister of Fisheries to provide for redress.
+(2) If this section applies, the iwi aquaculture organisation may apply to the Minister to provide for redress.
-(3) If the Minister of Fisheries is satisfied that there has been a disproportionate effect as referred to in subsection (1)(c), the Minister must provide redress by way of financial equivalent.
+(3) If the Minister is satisfied that there has been a disproportionate effect as referred to in subsection (1)(c), the Minister must provide redress by way of financial equivalent.

 ### 57 Aquaculture settlement register
 (1) The chief executive of the Ministry of Fisheries must keep and maintain an aquaculture settlement register, and enter in the register information prescribed by regulations.